Peptic Ulcer Disease

 What therapies does Dr. Weil recommend for peptic ulcers?

-- Peptic ulcer dietary changes: As a general guideline, follow the anti-inflammatory diet.
+- Dietary changes: As a general guideline, follow the anti-inflammatory diet for peptic ulcer disease.
 Specifically:

 - Avoid all coffee and other sources of caffeine, including decaffeinated coffee, as well as alcohol and tobacco.